-Teaching Movement/
+Teaching Movement/ Music/Art/Drama in Grades K-8 .....(4 cr.)

-Music/Art/Drama in Grades K-8......(4 cr.)
 This course will assist students in understanding, planning, and implementing the integration of movement, music, art, and drama into developmentally appropriate curricula for children in educational settings.
 Fifteen hours of participatory clinical experience in an elementary/K-3 classroom are required.
 Concurrent enrollment in EDU 440 required.
-(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220) (Fall)
+(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220) (Must be taken at Waldorf University) (Fall)

-Teaching Reading in Grades 5-12 (2 cr.)
+Teaching Reading in Grades 5-12 .....(2 cr.)

 Students will explore theories, teaching strategies, resources, assessment, and use of technology in the context of creating learning experiences for literacy-rich classrooms.
 Students will learn to teach reading, writing, and the language arts within literature-based learning experiences, as well as plan for diverse learners and students with special needs.
 Ten hours of participatory clinical experience required.
-Must be fully accepted into the Teacher Education Program.
-(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220)
+Must be fully accepted to the Teacher Education Program.
+(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220) (Must be taken at Waldorf University)

-Teaching Reading/Social Studies/ Language Arts in Grades K-8 (4 cr.)
+Teaching Reading/Social Studies/ Language Arts in Grades K-8.....(4 cr.)

 Exploration of theories, teaching strategies, resources, assessment, and the use of technology in the context of creating learning experiences for literacy.
 Will organize to teach reading, writing, and the language arts within literature-based learning experiences.
 Will create and demonstrate social studies learning experiences based on reading and writing to learn.
 Instructional methods for diverse learners and special needs students will be incorporated.
-Fifteen hours of participatory clinical experience in an elementary/K-8 classroom are required.
-Must be fully accepted into the Teacher Education Program.
-(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, EDU 330, EDU 440, PSY144, and SPED 220) (Fall)
+Fifteen hours of participatory clinical experience in an elementary/K-8 classroom is required.
+Must be fully accepted to the Teacher Education Program.
+(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, EDU 330, EDU 440, PSY144, and SPED 220) (Must be taken at Waldorf University) (Fall)